AdamMattheis/Milestone-1/Readme.md

 Inspiration
-    I have always loved videogames and would like to spread knowledge and appreciation for them.
+    I have always loved video games and would like to spread knowledge and appreciation for them.

 Controls